State of the North 2020

 Northern Australia aquaculture industry situational analysis study

-This project will identify key challenges and opportunities facing the northern Australian aquaculture sector and will explore potential solutions and/or identify the most strategic research projects for further investment.
-This situational analysis study will examine current industry characteristics, including industry size, production, income, productivity measures and employment levels to understand capacity and scalability limitations.
-It will include, but not be limited to examining: infrastructure, biosecurity, animal health management, the investment landscape, policy, training and human capital gaps and the research or alternative solutions to address them.
-A Northern Aquaculture Industry Vision 2028 will also be developed as part of this study.
-This vision and strategy will be developed in collaboration with indigenous and non-indigenous stakeholders including industry associations, Aquaculture farmers, researchers, government and non-government organisations via a series of focus group sessions.
+The objectives of this project were to identify key challenges and opportunities facing the northern Australian aquaculture sector, and to explore potential solutions and/or identify the most strategic research projects for further investment.
+The scope of the study included infrastructure, policy, investment, environmental factors, production, knowledge, training and human capital gaps.
+This situational analysis examined current industry characteristics – including industry size, production, income, productivity measures and employment levels – to understand capacity and scalability limitations.
+It included, but was not limited to, an examination of infrastructure, biosecurity, animal health management, the investment landscape, policy, training and human capital gaps, and the research or alternative solutions to address these issues.
+A Northern Aquaculture Industry Vision 2028 was developed as part of this study.
+This vision and strategy were created in collaboration with Indigenous and non-Indigenous stakeholders, associations, aquaculture farmers, researchers, government and non-government organisations, through a series of focus group sessions.
+Over 350 participants engaged through surveys, workshops, webinars, and direct communication, ensuring broad industry input.
+Potential for a fivefold increase in production by 2030, reaching over $1.3 billion GVP annually and creating 1,400–2,300 new jobs.

 Northern forestry and forest products situational analysis

-This industry situational analysis study will identify and describe key challenges and opportunities faced by the northern Australian forestry and forest products industry.
-It will explore potential policy, investment and other solutions to challenges and assess sector- wide research priorities as well as identify the most strategic research projects for further investment.
-As part of the project, a Steering Committee will be formed comprising of northern Australia forestry industry stakeholders from each State and Territory (where possible) as well as at least one representative of indigenous and non-indigenous forest growers, the livestock industry, wood product processing industries, and relevant government agencies.
+This industry situational analysis study identified and described key challenges and opportunities facing the northern Australian forestry and forest products industry.
+It explored potential policy, investment, and other solutions to these challenges, assessed sector-wide research priorities, and identified the most strategic research projects for future investment.
+As part of the project, a Steering Committee was formed, comprising northern Australian forestry industry stakeholders from each State and Territory (where possible), as well as representatives of Indigenous and non-Indigenous forest growers, the livestock industry, wood product processing industries, and relevant government agencies.
+This project delivered recommendations and provided information to Indigenous and non-Indigenous landholders, forestry industry stakeholders, potential investors, government agencies responsible for natural resource management, research and development, and policy-makers about the opportunities and constraints involved in further developing sustainable forestry enterprises in northern Australia.
+The project Steering Committee will be retained as an Industry Development Alliance to continue advocating for, and providing oversight of, the ongoing growth and development of the industry across northern Australia.

 Northern Australian beef sector industry situational analysis

-This project will identify key challenges and opportunities facing the northern Australian beef sector by exploring potential solutions and identifying the most strategic research projects in order to develop priorities for further investment.
-This research will include and not be limited to: infrastructure, policy, investment, environmental, production, knowledge, training and human capital gaps and the research or alternative solutions to address them.
-The report will provide recommendations in all key areas identified to facilitate growth and development of the northern Australian Beef Industry.
+This project identified key challenges and opportunities facing the northern Australian beef sector by exploring potential solutions and identifying the most strategic research projects in order to develop priorities for further investment.
+The research included: infrastructure, policy, investment, environmental, production, knowledge, training and human capital gaps and the research or alternative solutions to address them.
+The report provided recommendations in all key areas to support the growth and development of the northern Australian beef industry.
+The approach involved a comprehensive review of literature on beef production technologies and beef system outcomes – including supply chain issues such as transport and logistics – followed by stakeholder engagement to validate findings and gather industry perspectives.
+The report defined the potential of the northern beef industry in accordance with various strategic plans, and was supported by thorough stakeholder engagement.
+It presents a clear summary of research requirements and an action plan for the both the industry and the CRCNA, aimed at informing and guiding future investment.